Lean-Mean-Coding-Machines/MovieNightManagerPortal/README.md

 # (Back End)

+1. Ensure you've installed the [Allow Cors Extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) in your browswer of choice, you also need to enable it once it's installed
-1. Open up a separate instance of your your IDE and open the Java project
+2. Open up a separate instance of your your IDE and open the Java project
    a.
 Click Run & Debug on the left side panel if you're on Visual Studio Code
    b.
 Click Run & Debug to get the backend running and connected to the front end